Remote Control Schema

 {

-"type": "StopTask", //The "Stop current task" task will attempt to end the currently running task.
-If there are other tasks in the task list it will continue with the next one.
-This task does not wait to confirm that the current task has stopped before returning, so use the "HeartBeat" task to confirm that the stop command has taken effect.
+"type": "StopTask", // "Stop current task" task, attempts to end currently running task.
+If task list contains other tasks, continues with next task.
+This task doesn't wait to confirm current task has stopped before returning, use heartbeat task to confirm stop command effectiveness

 },